 Proprietary Estoppel Claims

-Sometimes a person will make property promises to another person during their lifetime.
-For example, someone may say "one day this will all be yours" and that person then relies on that promise.
-However, there are times when this promise is then not reflected in a person’s Will.
+Sometimes a person will make promises to another person during their lifetime.
+For example, someone may say “one day this will all be yours” and that person then relies on that promise.
+However, there are times when this promise is then not reflected in a

 In these types of situation, a proprietary estoppel claim may be made.
 Broadly speaking, to bring a proprietary estoppel claim, a person must demonstrate that there was a promise made, that they relied on that promise and they suffered detriment or loss as a result of that promise.

-These property claims are often complex and our specialist lawyers are equip to advise on these claims.
+These claims are often complex and our specialist lawyers are equipped to advise on these claims.